 Introduction

-The purpose of this qualitative descriptive study was to explore how African American alumni describes the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at Predominantly White institutions (PWIs) in the South Atlantic Region of the United States of America.
+The purpose of this qualitative descriptive study was to explore how African American alumni describe the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at PWIs in the South Atlantic Region of the United States of America.
 This study was conducted to find a problem space on how African American alumni describe the influence of African American faculty and peers on their experiences at Predominantly White institutions.
 The phenomenon is how African American college alumni describes the contributions of their African American faculty and peers on goal setting, self-motivation, and ongoing persistence.
 The relationship with African American faculty and peers is important in the success of African American students at PWIs.
 This phenomenon was explored using qualitative research methods and the following research questions which guided the research study:

 RQ1: How do African American college alumni from PWIs located in the South Atlantic Region of the United States of America describe the contributions of their African American faculty and peers on goal setting?